House #1 The Love Shack

 Progress

 The demo is done and the rebuilding is happening.
 The big deal is changing the roof line.
 The new look is pretty dramatic.
 At first glance it looks too tall, yikes!
-It grew on me quickly and I think it will be fine, getting the sheeting on the roof and “drying it in” is a high priority at the moment.
+It grew on me quickly and I think it will be fine, getting the Sheeting on the roof and “drying it in” is a high priority at the moment.
 A pleasant surprise was the carport being framed in feels great and the floors can be refinished.

 12-1 In looking things over today, I saw the opportunity for a loft reminiscent of the tiny home tour.
 I also decided to trim out a wall from the kitchen to the family room that will create a bar stool area.
 Diane mentioned a great idea about a light well that we will explore tomorrow.